EndPointCorp/lg_ros_nodes/README.md

     $ cd ~/src/lg_ros_nodes/catkin
     $ catkin_make

+As new ros nodes are added to this git repo, re-run `./scripts/init_workspace` and the `rosdep install` command.

 Run the development roslaunch.
 You'll need to specify your local broadcast address, which can be found with `ifconfig`.
 Replace `1.2.3.255` with that address.

     $ source ~/src/lg_ros_nodes/catkin/devel/setup.bash